Home

 Answer:

 It is not possible to invoke a trigger on demand.
 They are automatically invoked by the Oracle server whenever the data in a table or view is changed.
-When we create a trigger, we specify which event is connected to the trigger like before or after insert / update or delete on a specific table and whether it should be fired for every row or for the entire batch processed.
-Whenever that particular even happens on the table, the trigger is automatically invoked.
+When we create a trigger, we specify which event is connected to the trigger like before or after insert / update or delete on a specific table, and whether it should be fired for every row or for the entire batch processed.
+Whenever that particular event happens on the table, the trigger is automatically invoked.
 Triggers are perfect for maintaining logs / audit data and to check for authorization on specific events on specific tables.

 10: What is the use of CACHE and NO CACHE while creating a sequence?